The nursing core consists of twelve, 5-week, accelerated, online upper division nursing courses.

 - NUR 39100 & NUR 48200**

-- These courses, along with statistics and English Composition II, are pre-requisites to NUR 390
+- Phase I nursing courses, Statistics and English Composition II are pre-requisites to NUR 39000 Nursing Research

-- Upon the successful completion of NUR 390, students will then complete the following courses in any order:
+- Upon the successful completion of NUR 39000 Nursing Research, students will then complete the following Phase II nursing courses in any order:

 - NUR 48300